Don’t Blame the Engineers

 Preparing To Manage

 Anyone who expects to be accountable for the performance of a technology-driven system has to understand the basics of the technology.
 Anything less is irresponsible.
 A variety of approaches exists to gaining appropriate competence, from intensive off-site training to part-time exposure and mentoring.
 Which is most appropriate depends on both the technology and the scope of the job.
 For example, when I was learning diesel engine skills needed to run an overseas operation, I tore down engines, spent evenings with company experts in heavy equipment and passed hours digesting the details of electrical generators.
 As a newly appointed chief information officer of a Fortune 300 company, I underwent an intensive one-on-one “boot camp” conducted by a leading IT consulting firm.
 Whatever the means, the ends are specific and unique to the managerial role: to grasp enough of the technology to understand how things work, what they cost, their inherent risks and the central factors driving value and governing choice.
-A further objective is to learn the language of the technology so the manager can “talk the talk.&
+A further objective is to learn the language of the technology so the manager can “talk the talk.”
+Only when this new language and its nuances have been mastered will the generalist manager earn the respect needed to effectively lead technologists.
+Defective preparation at the beginning sets the stage for eventually deficient performance when it matters.
+Either poor decisions will be made, or the technically skilled organization will learn that it must work around an ill-informed manager.

 Topics